-The veterinarian shall inspect for and describe abnormal odors, foreign objects, and substances on all external areas and fur (where applicable and safe to perform the exam).
+The veterinarian shall inspect for and describe abnormal odors, foreign objects, and substances on all external areas and integumentary covering (where applicable and safe to perform the exam).
 An alternate light source (ALS) should be used if available and indicated.
 The exam should include the following:

-- a) evaluate for foreign material and swab as appropriate; - b) oral cavity (teeth and mucosal surfaces) evaluated and swabbed as appropriate; swabbing is indicated when there is foreign material not readily identifiable found in the oral cavity or if a control DNA swab is needed;
+- a) evaluate for foreign material and collect as appropriate; - evaluate oral cavity (teeth and mucosal surfaces) and collect as appropriate; swabbing is indicated when there is foreign material not readily identifiable found in the oral cavity or if a control DNA swab is needed;

-- c) feet (including toenails/claws/hooves) evaluated for foreign material and swabbed as appropriate; swabbing is indicated when there is foreign material not readily identifiable found on the feet; - d) document the presence of foreign objects such as collars, chains, plant material, or other object, prior to and after removal; indicate any relationship with pathology and include any appropriate physical characteristics of the foreign body. - e) other orifice examinations and evidence collected dependent on findings.
+- c) evaluate feet (including toenails/claws/hooves) for foreign material and collect as appropriate; swabbing is indicated when there is foreign material not readily identifiable found on the feet; - d) evaluate other orifices and collect evidence dependent on findings; - e) document the presence of foreign objects such as collar(s), chain(s), trace material(s), or other object(s), prior to and after removal; indicate any relationship with pathology and include any appropriate physical characteristics of the foreign body.